 Saturday April 24th.
 Come and take a look around Palmy’s newly redeveloped Central Energy Trust Arena from 10am to 3pm.
 This is the first major construction project to be completed in Palmerston North’s 150th year!
 Come and see our world-class venue with redeveloped speedway pits, plaza entrance, pedestrian bridge, ablutions block, south stand and food court.
 Get up close and personal with a stockcar, watch live sport and activations, or get your face painted.
 There will be live performances, food trucks, sport, stalls and kids’ activities.

 PNRSA Welfare Trust

-Located at the Senior Citizens Hall in Main Street (opposite Globe Theatre).
-Re-opens on the 2nd February 2021 from 9.45 - 11.45am, and thereafter from 9.45 am - 11.45 am on Tuesdays and Fridays.
+The RSA Trust is located at the Senior Citizens Lounge in Main Street (opposite Globe Theatre).
+10:15 am - 11.45 am on Tuesdays and Fridays.

 The National Bowel Screening Programme is for men and women aged 60-74 years To find out more: freephone 0800 924 432 or www.timetoscreen.nz

 A reminder that the following sports events are still going to proceed subject to any Covid-19 rules that are in place at the time:

 The Saturday working bee continues with up to 5 assisting each Sat. for period covered by this report.
 Currently there are 103 upright plaques under refurbishment, of the 700 odd to do, 23 are finished.